The Age used to be a newspaper of record

 - DrBeauGan on Open Forum: November 11, 2017

-- dauf on The Age used to be a newspaper of record
+- herodotus on The Age used to be a newspaper of record

+- Zatara on “It would be a great thing to have a good relationship with Russia, Trump said”

 - Knuckle Dragger on Open Forum: November 11, 2017